 As part of his effort to demystify technology, Ashkan developed an app called MobileScope that allows users to track what data their mobile apps transmit and where the device sends it.
 The MobileScope Project was named the winner of the Wall Street Journal’s 2012 Data Transparency Prize and developed into a full-feature platform which was recently aquired by Evidon.

 Considered one of the leading experts on privacy and technology, Ashkan has appeared as an independent witness before both the Senate Commerce and Senate Judiciary Committees on the The State of Online Consumer Privacy and Protecting Mobile Privacy: Your Smartphones, Tablets, Cell Phones and Your Privacy.
+He also served as a staff technologist in the Division of Privacy and Identity Protection at the Federal Trade Commission where he helped architect the Do Not Track initiative.
 He was named a 2013 Berkman Center for Internet & Society affiliate at Harvard University.

-He also organizes the famous Tech Policy Happy Hours in DC (amongst other places).
+He also organizes the famous Tech Policy Happy Hours in DC (and any other city he travels through).
 If you’d like to attend, just email.

 As of March 2013 my work is supported by Alethea Lange, a recent Johns Hopkins grad with an MA in Applied Economics and a knack for writing.
 She was previously a Legislative Assistant for former Senator Kent Conrad (D-ND) focused on privacy and banking policy.
 Ali supports my mission of demystifying technology by translating my technical ruminations for public consumption using her folksy North Dakota charm.
 All typos can be reported to her.